Marian College Sunshine West

 Access and correction of personal information

-We will respond to your complaint within a reasonable time (usually no longer than 30 days) and we may seek further information from you in order to provide a full and complete response.
+You can make a complaint about how Marian College manages personal information, including a breach of the APPs or the Health Privacy Principles, by notifying us in writing as soon as possible.
+We will respond to the complaint within a reasonable time (usually no longer than 30 days) and we make seek further information in order to provide a full and complete response.

 How to Contact Us